toaderflorin/eksia/_posts/2017-08-27-component-architecture.markdown

 <script src="https://gist.github.com/toaderflorin/f16af2f7d587cd628e45543b34c0b446.js"></script>

-As you can see, it contains the methods for adding and removing todos (what else?!).
+As you can see, it contains the methods for adding and removing todos.
 These are passed down as props to the *AddTask* and *TaskList* components respectively.

 Here is the *AddTask* component: